AhmedFarrukh/DeepLearning-EdgeComputing/raspberry_pi_inference.md

 Before we run the experiment, we need to download the models, as well as the TFlite benchmark.
 :::
 :::{.cell}
-We first install the `wget` and `gdown`. `wget` is a utility used to download files from the internet which we can use to downlaod the TFlite benchmark, and `gdown` is a tool to download files specifically from Google Drive, where the models are stored.
+We first install `wget` and `gdown`. `wget` is a utility used to download files from the internet which we will use to downlaod the TFlite benchmark, and `gdown` is a tool to download files specifically from Google Drive, where the models are stored.
 :::

 :::{.cell .code}